HormozdiariLab/TAD-fusion-score/README.md

 ### What is TAD-fusion score?
 TAD-fusion score is a score to quantify deletions based on their potential disruption of the 3D genome structure.
 More specifically, TAD-fusion score is defined as the expected number of additional genomic interactions created as a result of the deletion.

-### How to calculate the TAD-fusion score of a deletion set?
+### How to calculate the TAD-fusion scores of a deletion set?

   1. With Hi-C data of GM12878 from Rao et al.
     a.
 Compile the TAD-fusion score tool by running the script